 - Martin Airey (1996) On the evaluation of precipitation in global climate models.
 Current position: School Headteacher, Darrick Wood Academy School.

 Declan Conway (1993) Climate change and the hydrology of the Nile Basin.
-Current position: Professorial Research Fellow, Grantham Research Institute on Climate Change and Environment, London School of Economics.
+Current position: Research Director and Professorial Research Fellow, Grantham Research Institute on Climate Change and Environment, London School of Economics.

 Vincent Okwany (1991) Climate and vegetation relationships in southwestern Kenya and the potential impacts of a warmer world.
 Deceased.